ryym/dio/README.md

 ### Configure injection

 In a class that has dependencies, define a `inject` block and load dependencies it needs.
 `dio.load` runs a factory block registered with the given key.
+Also you can pass arguments for a factory block like `dio.load(:key, :arg1, :arg2)`.

 ```ruby
 class SomeAction